OuhscBbmc/redcap-manual-v1/check/testing2.md

 ### If everything is test data,  {#sec-check-testing-satisfied-fake}

-  remember to click on "Delete ALL data in the project (including any survey responses), calendar events, documents uploaded onto forms/surveys, and all archived data export files stored in the File Repository, and any logged events that pertain to data collection."
+* If so, remember to click on "Delete ALL data in the project (including any survey responses), calendar events, documents uploaded onto forms/surveys, and all archived data export files stored in the File Repository, and any logged events that pertain to data collection."

 ### Request Admin to Move  {#sec-check-testing-satisfied-request}